jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_installation.rst

     Independent of your OS you should be able to install required packages with one line:

+    * pip has to be available in you python environment
     * Open your terminal (i.e. on windows start the OSGeo4W Shell with admin rights) and type:

     .. code-block:: python